automatic-controls/index/README.md

 ## Future Projects

-### WebCTRL Scripts
-*WebCTRL* add-on that provides scripting capabilities to query and modify nodes on the geographic and network tree.
-Scripts may be synchronized across multiple servers using [*WebCTRL Centralizer*](#webctrl-centralizer).
-Intended to replace [*ACES Commissioner*](#aces-commissioner).

 ### Graphics Provider
 *WebCTRL* add-on that dynamically generates graphics pages using *HTML* template files with extended syntax to query and modify nodes on the geographic tree.
-Templates may be synchronized across multiple servers using [*WebCTRL Centralizer*](#webctrl-centralizer).

 ### PID Tuner
 *WebCTRL* add-on that evaluates PID performance and auto-tunes parameters.
 PID evaluation can be scheduled to recur at regular intervals.
 When performance ratings drop below acceptable standards, parameters may be auto-tuned.